With Trump coming into power, the NIH is in the crosshairs

 "I think changes are warranted.
 It's important to restore trust in public health agencies, of which NIH is one," Zinberg says.

 And shaking up the NIH has fans.
-Robert F. Kennedy Jr., a vocal critic of mainstream medicine, has Trump's ear.
-In fact, over the weekend, Kennedy said he'd like to immediately replace 600 NIH employees.
+Robert F. Kennedy Jr., a vocal critic of mainstream medicine, has President-elect Donald Trump's ear.
+Over the weekend, Kennedy said he'd like to immediately replace 600 NIH employees.

-And Republican members of Congress as well as other conservative think tanks like the Heritage Foundation, have been floating long to-do lists for changing the NIH.
+And Republican members of Congress as well as conservative think tanks like the Heritage Foundation have been floating long to-do lists for changing the NIH.

 "The agency now works in discreet silos that are largely organized on the basis of either diseases or organs rather than taking a more holistic approach to disease," Zinberg says.
 "So I think there's an appetite to break down those silos, to streamline the agency [and] make the various institutes more cross-cutting."